• Skip to primary navigation

 Love This Recipe?Click On A Star To Rate It!

-The very best prime rib au jus is an important part of serving an amazing prime rib dinner for your Chirstmas dinner or holiday meals!
-This incredibly flavorful beef sauce is easy to make - just as easy as starting with a store-bought packet!
+The very best prime rib au jus combines rich beef drippings from your roast with beef stock, Worcestershire, and seasoning.
+It's a savory part of serving a fantastic prime rib dinner for your Christmas or holiday meals!
+This incredibly flavorful DIY beef sauce is easy to make - just as easy as starting with a store-bought packet.

 Servings: 8 servings